9 Tips To Get Admission To Art School

 But it does make you wonder: How can you apply for one of the highly-regarded art schools when you're ready to enter the college world?
-Don't worry; we got a nifty guide for you so that you can see what you're capable of in becoming part of art school.
+Don't worry; we've created this guide for you so that you can see what you're capable of in becoming part of art school.

 When you've determined your type of arts, your next step will be taking a good look at the types of colleges and universities that offer art courses.
-There are even schools that label themselves as art colleges which means the courses offered are all about the arts.
+Even schools that label themselves as art colleges mean the courses offered are all about the arts.
 Here are the ones to take note of:

 All in all, an art school doesn't have to be a school hellbent on arts alone: It can be your typical university that has its values and mission all in the art.

-Once you've taken a look at the colleges and universities that offer art courses alongside the art schools that are well-known, you'll then need to prioritize on the few that are close to your goals.
-This is where you'll narrow down the schools that offer the courses that are close to the one you want.
+Once you've taken a look at the colleges and universities that offer art courses alongside the art schools that are well-known, you'll need to prioritize the few that are close to your goals.
+It is where you'll narrow down the schools that offer the courses that are close to the ones you want.

 When it comes to going to an art school, it pays to develop the spike you have from within yourself.
 What's a spike?
-As PrepScholar defines here, a spike “is what sets you apart from all other applicants.
-It goes against the spirit of simply being well rounded.
-By nature of being unique, you don't fit in with all of the other well-rounded applicants; you do something that truly stands out in a meaningful way.”
-It’s a way of saying that while everyone wants to remain average, you want to up your level and become world-class.
+A spike is what sets you apart from all other applicants.
+It goes against the spirit of simply being well-rounded.

 So how do you go about developing the artsy spike in you?
 Here are some ways to take note: